isomerpages/nlb-eyeonasia/_india-know-working/03-future-economy.md

 [**Contemporary India: The basics**](https://eservice.nlb.gov.sg/item_holding.aspx?bid=203223770){:target="_blank"}

 This book provides readers with a clear and accessible guide through the richness, diversity and complexity of twenty-first century India.
 It explores the reality of the country's cultural diversity which creates both harmony and tension.
-Covering issues the country faces both domestically and on the global stage, this book analyzes the political, social, cultural and economic landscapes of India and investigates how the future might look for India.
+Covering issues the country faces both domestically and on the global stage, this book analyses the political, social, cultural and economic landscapes of India and investigates how the future might look for the country.

-All rights reserved, Abingdon, Oxon; New York, NY: Routledge, 2018.
+All rights reserved, New York: Routledge, 2018.

 <img src="/images/book-covers/Shaping-Indias-future-Essays-in-memory-of-Prof-Abid-Hussain.jpg" style="width:150px;" />